hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/aries-cloudagent-python.md

 Some questions around
 1. How do we support importing a key pair into the wallet as mentioned in the Issue
+2. Should I add seed in the schema of wallet/did/create ? .
+I don't think we can add conditional schemas according to startup parameter.
+I can have it as an optional field.
             </td>
         </tr>
     </table>